Oxsomi/core3/docs/graphics_spec.md

 - maxDescriptorSetStorageImages of 250k or higher.
 - viewportBoundsRange[0] <= -32768.
 - viewportBoundsRange[1] >= 32767.
+- nonCoherentAtomSize of 0 -> 256 and has to be base2.
 - Requires UBO alignment of <=256.

 ### Extensions